 Similan Islands is a set of unspoiled islands located about 84 km northwest of Phuket.
 It’s known for its pristine white sand beaches and unusual rock formations that can be seen aboveground and underwater.
 Aside from its unique undersea topography, the chance to see manta rays and whale sharks makes the scuba diving around Similan Islands some of the most sought after in the world.

 If you were hoping to experience that virgin paradise in Koh Phi Phi, then you should probably go to Similan Islands instead.
 Do take note that Similan Islands is only open to the public from around mid-October till mid-May.
-There don’t seem to be many day tours to Similan Islands from Phuket but I did find this one on Get Your Guide.

 If you scuba dive, then your best chance to see manta rays and whale sharks is between February and April.
 With that said, there are plenty of marine wildlife to see at any time of the year like giant barracuda, batfish, scorpionfish, moray eels, and nudibranchs.